 O Love Divine, What Hast Thou Done – Hymn Lyric

 O Love Divine, What Hast Thou Done!
 Such a powerful hymn that reminds us of the immense love and sacrifice of Jesus.
-The immortal God chose to die for sinners like you and me, bearing all our sins upon the cross.
+The God chose to die for like you and me, bearing all our sins upon the cross.
 Let us sit beneath His cross, gratefully accepting the healing stream of His blood and surrendering our hearts completely to Him.
 O Love Divine, What Hast Thou Done for us – it is truly awe-inspiring!

 O Love Divine, What Hast Thou Done – Hymn Lyric